harushiki/ts-service-locator-pattern/DOCUMENTATION.md

 }
 ```

-4. Write your Mocha test cases in the test file.
-Use the service locator to resolve the dependencies and perform the required assertions.
+3. Open a terminal and navigate to your project's root directory.

-5. Run the tests by executing the following command:
+4. Run the following command to execute your tests:

 ```shell
 npm test